Depth of social exclusion

 We arrived at our composite measure of exclusion by giving weightings to each of the 30 indicators we used – such as low income, unemployment, poor English and poor physical health – to determine a combined score.

-Three-quarters of Australians score less than 1 (using the latest 2010 data).
+More than three-quarters of Australians score less than 1 (using the latest 2015 data).
 People scoring above a total of 1 on our scale are considered to be experiencing some level of exclusion.

 People’s experiences of social exclusion can then be divided into three levels: marginal exclusion, deep exclusion and very deep exclusion.

 People scoring 1–2 on our scale are considered to be experiencing marginal social exclusion.